Floatation Tank Facilities

 Clark County Public Health reviews projects for new floatation tank facilities as well as facilities hoping to add a floatation tank to an existing business.
 The submittal requirements are the same for both new construction and remodel.
 Review documents are submitted in two stages.

-The following must be submitted as part of the initial plan review application to begin the review process:
+The following must be submitted as part of the plan review application to begin the review process:

-- Plan review application packet
+- Float tank plan review application

 - Operation plan packet